 2017.
 As expected, the web-shop boosted our sales, but in terms of deliveries this year reminded us of 2009.
 Several cargos were seriously delayed by transport contractors.
 This misbalanced our stock and sales for the most of the year.
 Sadly, some worst things in Russia don’t change for decades!

 2018.
 Delivery delays were left back in 2017, things settled.
 Our web-shop clearly lacked some additional payment options, and this was the time to fix it.
 So we did.
 Surprisingly, lots of customers still preferred “the old ways” at first.

 2019.
 Nevertheless, future always wins.
 Each year web orders further prevailed over in-store ones and new payment options — over the old ones.
 This year we extended our shipping options with some cheaper ones.
 Also we started a long-term promotion, granting free delivery even on small orders across Russia.
 Orders were coming from all regions of Russia, including the most remote ones.

 2020.
 Absolutely unprofessional COVID management in Russia forced us to close our show-room for visitors and completely switch to e-sales.
 Our existing framework suited COVID times and didn’t require much adjustment.
 We handled the challenge well.
 It was a pity to miss EICMA which was cancelled for the year.

 2021.
 The further COVID mess in Russia proved that our decision to concentrate on e-sales had been a right choice.
 We sticked to it and had another year of solid results.

 2022.
 Having benefited from these results, we started to prepare for the Summer season earlier than usual.
 By February our deliveries from key partners were already arranged.
 What happened next, is still hard to believe.
-The invasion to Ukraine ruined the best of Russia and surfaced the worst of it.
-Our stock was enough for the year, but at the end we decided to take a break and wait till the future wins over the past.
+The invasion to Ukraine led to absolute restriction on direct supplies of quality parts from Europe.
+While so called “parallel import” made retail prices several times higher.
+Considering the circumstances, we decided to take a break and wait till the future wins over the past.
 Like it always does!